PLEASE NOTE: the following information was found in 1985 and has never been updated:

 I will be happy to correct and update this list.
 Please send correction

 and addition information to me at Gen_X@access.digex.net.
-This
+This list

 may be freely copied and distributed.